orsnaro/April-Tag-VR-noSteam/WindowsBuild_Simple.md

 __4-__ Let it rip.
 Hopefully it'll finish without errors.
 When you get output : ```CMake generation finished```, proceed to next step.
-If you got CCX compiler errors after the line ```Vcpkg install - done``` ignore this.
+If you got CXX compiler errors after the line ```[CMake] -- Running vcpkg install - done``` ignore those.
 VS is trying to use an incorrect install build configuration (of its own making).
+Remember you can CTRL+F and search for the outputs mentioned here, as the output window can get cluttered.

 If you got 1> [CMake] CMake Error at scripts/cmake/vcpkg_acquire_msys.cmake:150 (file):